katliyx/playappstore-hypotheses-regression/01GooglePlayAppStoreAnalysis.md

 hypothesis.

 To find out exactly which comparison pairs showcase this significance difference.
-We then run a Tukeyâs HSD test.
+We then run a Tukey’s HSD test.
 We could see that the p-values for 13 out of 15 comparison pairs have small p-values.
 The p-values for pairs XXS-XL, and XS-S are large.
 Plus, the p-value for pair L-XL is quite close to the 0.05 cut-off.
 If we set our cut-off